-How does one get to Ayutthaya?
+How do you get to Ayutthaya?
 Do you take the Ayutthaya Bangkok train, or is the Ayutthaya bus a better option?
 Both of these will be cheap but are they easy?
 What about booking an Ayutthaya day trip itinerary through a tour company?
 We will explore all these options but first a bit of history.

 Ayutthaya was the capital of Thailand for over 400 years.
 Founded in the mid-thirteenth century, Ayutthaya became the second capital of Siam after Sukhothai.
 Ayutthaya occupied the prime location between China, India and the Malay lands to the south.